EsotericSoftware/spine-runtimes/spine-unity/Modules/com.esotericsoftware.spine.timeline/Documentation/README.md

 - *Track Index.* The target AnimationState track index to set animations at.
 Do not forget to set this value accordingly when using multiple timeline tracks.
 > **Important Note:** Currently it is required to order the timeline tracks with base track at the top and overlay tracks below, otherwise the Editor Preview will display incorrect results.

-#### Spine Animation State Clip
+##### Spine Animation State Clip

 You can add a `Spine Animation State Clip` to a `Spine AnimationState Track` (or `Spine AnimationState Graphic Track`) by dragging an `AnimationReferenceAsset` onto a Timeline track.
-See the [SkeletonData - Preview](http://esotericsoftware.com/spine-unity#Preview) section on how to generate `AnimationReferenceAssets` for a `SkeletonDataAsset`.
+See the [SkeletonData - Preview](#Preview) section on how to generate `AnimationReferenceAssets` for a `SkeletonDataAsset`.

 ![](animationstate-clip-inspector.png)

 **Parameters**
+*Clip Timing*
 - *Clip In.* An initial local start time offset applied when playing this animation.
 Can also be adjusted by dragging the left edge of the clip.
-- *Ease In Duration.* Blend transition duration used when `Use Blend Duration` and `Custom duration` are enabled.
+- *Blend In Duration.* Blend transition duration used when `Use Blend Duration` and `Custom duration` are enabled.
 Can be adjusted by  moving the clip into the previous clip, resulting in a cross-fade triangle at the transition.
 - *Speed Multiplier.* Playback speed multiplier.
 When set to 2.0 it will play the animation twice as fast, when set to 0.5 half as fast.

+*Spine Animation State Clip*
+- *Don't Pause with Director.* If set to true, the animation will continue playing when the Director is paused.
+- *Don't End with Clip.* Normally when empty space follows the clip on the timeline, the empty animation is set on the track.
+Set this parameter to  true to continue playing the clip's animation instead.
+- *Clip End Mix Out Duration.* When `Don't End with Clip` is false, and the clip is followed by blank space or stopped, the empty animation is set with this `MixDuration`.
+When set to a value less than 0, the clip is paused instead.

+*Mixing Setting*
 - *Custom duration.* When enabled, the value under `Mix Duration` below is used for transitions from the previous animation to this animation.
 When disabled, it will use the setup `Mix Duration` value at the SkeletonData asset for the animation pair.
 - *Use Blend Duration.* When enabled, the value under `Mix Duration` will be synced with the timeline clip transition duration 'Ease In Duration'.
 Enable this value to adjust transition durations by moving the clip into the previous clip, resulting in a cross-fade triangle at the transition.
 - *Mix Duration.* When *Custom duration* is enabled, this mix duration is used for transitions from the previous animation to this animation.